 The ICA’s Creative Power Group represents the best of Canada’s agency creative and planning leaders, a community created to debate industry issues and drive Canadian creative excellence.

 One recurring issue is the value of creativity and how it is recognized.
-This includes the relationship between awards and recognising / measuring agency excellence while assessing the value, cost, and impact of awards.
-Globally, creative leaders have questioned the number and transparency of award schemes, the Creative Power List is Canada’s response to that issue.
+This includes the relationship between awards and recognising / measuring agency and brand excellence while assessing the value, cost, and impact of awards.
+Globally, leaders have questioned the number and transparency of award schemes, the Creative Power List is Canada’s response to that issue.

 To address this, the Creative Power Group, working closely with leading audit, tax and consulting firm, Grant Thornton LLP, has built a transparent ranking system of Canada’s agencies that helps them decide which awards to go for and what that could mean for their national standing.